Lecture Notes in Statistical Mechanics and Mesoscopics

 The disadvantage of the Stirling cycle is that in order to realize it in a reversible manner we need infinitely many intermediate baths in the heating and cooling stages.
 The way to do it in practice is to use a ``heat exchange" device.
 This device can be regarded as layered structure that is attached in one end to the hot bath and in the other end to the cold bath.
 As a result each layer is held in a different temperature.
 We assume that the layers are quesi-isolated from each other.
 The trick is to couple the pipes that lead the gas between the hot and the cold cylinders to this layered structure, such that they can exchange heat with the layers without net effect on the temperature of the layer.

 If we want to use a reversible cycle that uses two baths only, we can consider the Carnot cycle.
 See block diagram above [taken form Wikipedia].
 Note that if we operate this cycle in reverse we get a heat pump instead of an engine.
 Let us analyze what happens during a Carnot cycle.
 Assuming that the levels become more dense as $X$ is increased, it follows that the result of an adiabatic process would be a lower temperature (adiabatic cooling).
-If the process is isothermal rather than adiabatic there will be heat absorption (isothermal absorption) due to the re-distribution of the probabilities.
+To make this point clear consider just two levels $E_1$ and $E_2$ with occupation probabilities $p_1$ and $p_2$ respectively.
+The implied temperature is ${T=(E_2-E_1)/[-\ln(p_2/p_1)] }$.
+In an adiabatic process the probabilities do not change, hence as the level get closer the implied temperature become lower.
+If the process is isothermal rather than adiabatic there will be heat absorption (isothermal absorption) and re-distribution of the probabilities such that ${p_2/p_1 = \exp[-(E_2-E_1)/T_0]}$ .
 These ``rules of thumb" allow to gain intuition with regard to the operation of engines and heat-pumps.

 Besides the piston example, the other simplest example for a thermodynamic cycle concerns spin $S\gg1$ in magnetic field.
 In order to be consistent with the piston example we define $X=-|h|$, so larger $X$ is like larger volume, i.e. higher density of states.
-We consider a cycle that consists of 4 stages: adiabatic cooling to lower temperature; isothermal absorption stage (${Q_1>0}$); adiabtic heating to higher temperature; and isothermal emission stage (${Q_2<0}$).
+We consider a cycle that consists of 4 stages: adiabatic cooling to lower temperature; isothermal absorption stage (${Q_\text{C}>0}$); adiabtic heating to higher temperature; and isothermal emission stage (${Q_\text{H}<0}$).
 The net effect is is to transfer heat from the cold bath to the hot bath, which requires to invest work.

 At each stage the work $W$ is positive or negative depending on whether the occupied levels go down or up respectively.
 The inclination is to say that during the adiabatic cooling stage the work is positive.
 This is true in the piston example, but not in general, as can be verified with the spin example.
-It should be clear that doing work on the system does not imply that that its temperature becomes higher: the simplest demonstration would be to take an isolated container with gas to the top of Eifel Tower: it requires work but the temperature is not affected.
+It should be clear that doing work on the system does not imply that its temperature becomes higher: the simplest demonstration would be to take an isolated container with gas to the top of Eifel Tower: it requires work but the temperature is not affected.
 What is essential for the operation of the cycle is the variation in the {\em density} of the levels, irrespective of whether they go up or down during the cycle.

 \makeatletter{}\sheadB{Chemical equilibrium and the Grand Canonical state}

 \sheadC{The Gibbs prescription}